 Dental healthcare is a very important hygiene matter and something I became far more interested in when I began learning of all of the toxic chemicals that are in the toothpaste we use to clean out our mouths.
 Many toothpaste brands on the market, including many of the natural ones, are filled with sulfates, parabens, and even fluoride (all highly toxic chemicals).
 Wanting to find the most natural solution for our dental care, I took a stab at making my own toothpaste a few years back.
 It turns out, years later, we still use this same recipe for our toothpaste AND it works just fine!
 In fact, my teeth have become whiter, stronger, and less sensitive than they used to be when I was brushing them with store bought brands.

-Dental health comes down to what you are eating and drinking
+Dental health comes down to what you are eating

 While brushing and flossing are definitely good for your teeth, it's not what truly dictates your dental health.
 In the end, it comes down to what you eat and drink, that can make the difference in healing and remineralizing cavities in your teeth.
 In 1935, a Dr. Price noticed when studying natives in Africa, that they had impeccable teeth with no cavities, even though they were not practicing the strict dental hygiene regimen as Westerners were.
 After studying further, he came to realize that it had come down to diet for these smiley natives.
 They were eating whole foods from the land, rather than processed foods containing high amounts of sugar, processed wheat, and milk!
 These natives were also eating all of what they killed, getting the vital minerals and nutrients from the animal bones, including magnesium, calcium, and the much-needed collagen.
 These minerals are very helpful in remineralizing your teeth!

 Xylitol is good for your teeth and sweetens your paste